 30-yard construction roll-off

-The 30-yard roll-off stretches 22 feet long, is 8 feet wide, and stands 6 feet tall, with about 4 tons included.
+The 30-yard roll-off runs 22 feet long, 8 feet wide, and 6 feet tall, with about 4 tons of capacity included.

 Matte-black 40-yard roll-off construction dumpster being lowered from a white-cab hooklift delivery truck onto the compacted-dirt jobsite at a commercial build site in Melbourne